verified-network-toolchain/Verified-FEC/README.md

 Forward Erasure Correction is a technique of expanding k network packets with h extra packets so that if some packets (no more than h) are lost, the missing packets can be reconstructed without retransmission.
+It uses an algorithm developed in the 1990's by several researchers, including Anthony McAuley of Bellcore (see Section 1.1 of the paper for details).
-It uses a 1990 algorithm by Anthony McAuley of Bellcore, implemented in C by McAuley and improved in 1997 by Vinh Lam for the Naval Research Lab.
+This C implementation was written by McAuley and improved in 1997 by Vinh Lam for the Naval Research Lab.

 ## Dependencies